syntasso/kratix-docs/docs/main/05-reference/07-backstage/01-backstage.md

 <img src={useBaseUrl('/img/docs/backstage-template.png')} />

-The last step is to ensure that after a user has requested a Resource that a Component in Backstage appears to resemeble it.
+The last step is to ensure that after a user has requested a Resource that a Component in Backstage appears to resemble it.
 Kafka does the in-lined in the Resource workflow:

 ```bash